Prospective PhD Students

 Q10.
 Beyond the formal requirements, what other characteristics are you looking for in grad students who are good fits for your lab?

 A10.
-After you meet the minimum requirements, then it all boils down to goodness-of-fit.
+After you meet the minimum requirements, then it all boils down to how well your interests fit with our lab.
 I am particularly keen on accepting students who want to pursue a career path involving research or teaching/training or leadership in school psychology.
 This doesn’t mean you have to want a traditional professor position, but it usually means you want something different than a full-time clinician role.
 Beyond that, here’s a list of other characteristics that I look for:

 • Strong interest in schools as mental health service systems